 Volunteer work groups help with a variety of projects around the House, from cleaning baseboards and shutters to weeding the courtyard or washing windows.

-In addition to the much needed items on our Wish List, teddy bears make great friends to the children staying at Ronald McDonald House.
+Teddy bears make great friends to the children staying at Ronald McDonald House.
 We welcome each child, whether they are the patient or sibling, with a new stuffed friend to hug and love.
 Stuffed animals must be new and have the following information on the label/package: “Complies with ASTM (American Society for Testing Materials) F963”.
 Stuffed animals cannot have buttons, plastic parts of any kind, zippers, rhinestones, metal or vinyl snaps, closures or appliqués.